lineceptorg/react-browser-navigator/README.md

 ## Property Based Examples

 The following examples are giving ideas how the module can be used.
+Note: for some examples we use [lodash](https://www.npmjs.com/package/lodash)'s `isNull`.

 ### networkStatus